Accruals and Prepayments: Understanding Their Role in Accounting

 Accounting Treatment

-Accruals are recorded as adjusting entries at the end of the accounting period.
+Accruals are recorded through adjusting journal entries at the end of the accounting period to ensure that the financial statements reflect all economic activity.

 Accrued Expense Journal Entry: